dogecv/DogeCV/docs/detectors/Jewel.md

 The two attributes we use for this scoring are ratio of the cube and area of it in pixels.
 We uses these two attributes to find a perfect square that is the size of a jewel (or the largest object).
 Both of these values and how important are they to the final score can be tuned.

 # Usage
-THis detector is made to be used in the place of a color sensor in order to detect the jewels orientation in autonomous periods.
+This detector is made to be used in the place of a color sensor in order to detect the jewels orientation in autonomous periods.
 The detector returns a enum representing the orientation/status.
-This can be fed to your bots code to have it knock off the correct jewel.
+This can be fed to your bot's code to have it knock off the correct jewel.

 ## Tuning
 _Still have to do this.
 Theres alot :/_